jonduan/proposal/_posts/2016-11-18-wind-energy.md

 Land.
 Offshore wind is generally faster and more uniform than onshore wind, guaranteeing steady production of wind energy.
 Therefore, the volatility is lower at sea.

+###### Expansion

+Why is the addition of extra wind turbines to the proposed wind farm easier at land in this scenario?

+The town is unlikely to expand.
+Therefore, there is enough land for new turbines.

+It is expensive to add more turbines at sea for a very small power load (such as this case).

+A few turbines on land may be accepted socially, given their benefits.

+In this situtation, the small town is unlikely to expand.
+Therfore, land could be purchased at a cheap rate to install new turbines.
+Further, adding turbines at sea is a more expensive process as it requires additional transportation to the offshore location, floating hauling machinery (cranes) and entails more expensive maintenance.